Squirtle007/kisti-workshop/README.md

 ### 2. Install dependencies

-Run the following commands in your local environment, with the [requirements.txt](./requirements.txt) in your current directory:
+Run the following commands in your local terminal, with the [`requirements.txt`](./requirements.txt) in your current directory:
 ```bash
 sudo apt update && sudo apt install -y gfortran python3-pip git
 pip install cudaq==0.13.0